Corporate Sustainability & Responsibility

 Spills — Containment facilities for process, transfer, and storage spills are maintained to protect area surface water and groundwater from toxicity and other potential dangers.

 Supply Chain — Use of environmentally friendly suppliers is encouraged for all incoming materials.
-For paper, all operations are COC certified by the Forest Stewardship Council (FSC) and the Sustainable Forest Initiative (SFI).
+For paper, all operations are COC certified by the Forest Stewardship Council® (FSC) and The Sustainable Forestry Initiative® (SFI).

 Equal Employment Opportunity